vle-forge/irritator/readmefilter.md

-This readme file is for the filter repo

-I am using this to modify my branch so that I can
-Have a separate pull request for the filter
+I am adding this to help in creation of a new pull request for the filterbranch master

+all my comments for the filter task will be aded here